grittyninja/smolflow/README.md

 ```
 (Note: For native ES module support in Node.js without a build step, `smolflow.js` might need slight adjustments to its export patterns or you'd use a transpiler.)

-In the future, SmolFlow might be available as an npm package.
+In the future, smolFlow might be available as an npm package.

 ## Getting Started